Notification of Privacy Rights to Students

 Student Record Release Policy

 Howard College will not permit access to or release education records or personally identifiable information (other than directory information) without the written consent of the student to anyone other than those listed below and then only upon the conditions listed.
-Students who wish to have information released from their records should file a Student Records Release Request Form with the Office of the Registrar.
+Students who wish to have information released from their records should file a Student Records Release Request form with the Admissions and Registrar’s office.

 - Student’s name, address, telephone listing (both local and permanent)